-Radiologists, on the other hand, are medical doctors who have completed medical school and a residency program in diagnostic radiology or interventional radiology.
-According to Medscape’s 2021 Radiologist Compensation Report, the average annual salary for radiologists was $413,000, with a range of $134,000 to $792,000 depending on factors such as years of experience, location, and sub-specialty.
+Radiologists, conversely, are medical doctors who have completed medical school and a residency program in diagnostic radiology or interventional radiology.
+According to Medscape’s 2021 Radiologist Compensation Report, the average annual salary for radiologists was $413,000, ranging from $134,000 to $792,000 depending on factors such as years of experience, location, and sub-specialty.
 Radiologists who sub-specialize in areas such as neuroradiology or interventional radiology tend to earn higher salaries.

 Can a Radiographer Become a Radiologist and Vice Versa?

 To become a radiologist, a radiographer would need to earn a medical degree from an accredited medical school, which typically takes four years, and then complete a residency program in radiology, which typically takes an additional four years.
-This would require a significant investment of time and resources, but it is possible for a radiographer who has the desire and dedication to pursue this path.
+It would require a significant investment of time and resources, but it is possible for a radiographer with the desire and dedication to pursue this path.

 On the other hand, a radiologist who wants to become a radiographer may be able to do so with less formal education and training.
 However, they would still need to meet the certification and licensing requirements for radiographers, which typically include completing an accredited radiography program and passing the American Registry of Radiologic Technologists (ARRT) certification exam.

 In summary, while it is possible for a radiographer to become a radiologist and vice versa, both transitions require additional education and training.
-Radiographers who want to become radiologists would need to earn a medical degree and complete a residency program in radiology, while radiologists who want to become radiographers would need to complete an accredited radiography program and obtain the necessary certifications and licenses.
+Radiographers who want to become radiologists need to earn a medical degree and complete a residency program in radiology.
+In contrast, radiologists who wish to become radiographers must complete an accredited radiography program and obtain the necessary certifications and licenses.